-The Housing Auth of the City of Nanticoke is a public housing agency in Nanticoke, Pennsylvania that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of May 22nd, 2019, The Housing Auth of the City of Nanticoke has 1 waiting lists that are open now or opening soon.
+The Housing Auth of the City of Nanticoke is a Public Housing Agency in Nanticoke, Pennsylvania that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of January 29th, 2020, The Housing Auth of the City of Nanticoke has 1 waiting lists that are open now or opening soon.

 The Public Housing Waiting List is open indefinitely.